chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 - XL Deploy 5.5.0
 ---

-In XL Deploy, a provisioning package represents a specific version of a blueprint.
-It contains provisionables, which are the details that are needed to set up the environment.
-A provisionable can contain provisioners that define actions to take after the environment is set up.
+In XL Deploy, a *provisioning package* represents a specific version of a *blueprint*.
+The package contains *provisionables*, which define the settings that are needed to set up the environment.
+A provisionable can contain *provisioners* that define actions to take after the environment is set up.

-In addition to provisionables, a provisioning package can contain templates that define configuration items (CIs) that XL Deploy should create based on the results of the provisioners.
+In addition to provisionables, a provisioning package can contain *templates* that define the configuration items (CIs) that XL Deploy should create based on the results of the provisioners.

 To create a provisioning package: